JanithiMaheshiGamage/PahanaEdu/README.md

 # 📚 Pahana Edu Online Billing System

 Pahana Edu is a popular bookshop in Colombo City, serving a large number of customers with educational books, novels, stationery, and other reading materials.
-To improve efficiency, accuracy, and customer experience, this project introduces a **web-based billing and inventory management system** to replace the existing manual process.
+To improve efficiency, accuracy, and customer experience, this project introduces a **web-based billing system** to replace the existing manual process.

 ---